thfield/sf-planning-pipeline-report/data/README.md

 Housing Pipeline Dataset
 ========================

-This directory contains the housing pipeline dataset in CSV form.
+This directory contains the housing pipeline dataset downloaded from [The SF OpenData](https://data.sfgov.org/data?dept=Planning&type=datasets&search=pipeline)
+* [cleaned](cleaned) - canonical JSON housing data used for analysis
+* [raw](raw) - raw datasets in csv format
+* [raw/columnnames](raw) - transform file to map raw csv columns to a standard set
+* [cleaner.py](cleaner.py) - transform to clean the raw data

 Files are marked as belonging to a certain quarter, but that file can contain events from previous quarters.

 It is unclear what the relationship between the quarter of the file and date of the events it contains is.

 Data Model
 ----------